-Also on the lobby level is the Habitat Restaurant & Bar, open for breakfast, dinner, and cocktails.
+Also on the lobby level is the Grande Kitchen & Bar, open for breakfast, dinner, and cocktails.

 The hotel isn’t too stylish for families, though.
 In fact, it would be a great destination for a family holiday, with large guest suites and amenities that include an indoor pool with a curlicue water slide.